fadden/6502bench/SourceGen/SGTestData/README.md

  1. Make the changes to the test data file and test project file.
  2. Run the test harness.
-The generation test will fail and leave output in the tmpNNNN directory.
+The generation test will fail and leave output in the tmpNNNNN directory.
 Make sure the assembly test is succeeding.
  3. After verifying that the generated sources look correct, copy them into the Expected directory, replacing any existing copies.
  4. Run the test harness.
-This should now report success, and will remove the tmpNNNN directory.
+This should now report success, and will remove the tmpNNNNN directory.

 Be sure to have the version of the cross-assembler identified at the top of this document configured.